inspektor-gadget/inspektor-gadget/docs/ig.md

 ## Usage

-Currently, the `ig` can trace containers managed by Docker regardless of whether they were created via Kubernetes or not.
+Currently, `ig` can trace containers managed by Docker regardless of whether they were created via Kubernetes or not.
 In addition, it can also use the CRI to trace containers managed by containerd and CRI-O, meaning only the ones created via Kubernetes.
 Support for non-Kubernetes containers with containerd is coming, see issue [#734](https://github.com/inspektor-gadget/inspektor-gadget/issues/734).

-By default, the `ig` will try to communicate with the Docker Engine API and the CRI API of containerd and CRI-O:
+By default, `ig` will try to communicate with the Docker Engine API and the CRI API of containerd and CRI-O:

 ```bash